cloud-zhao/Roe/README.md

 # Roe
-Perl ssh monitor in all directions and control manager linuxlike system;
+Perl monitor system in all directions and control manager linuxlike system;